-Once upon a time in Black Entrepreneur History lived a woman who grew up on a farm, born in Freetown, Virginia named Edna Lewis who became an award winning author and entrepreneur for her cookbooks and how she made Southern cooking and taste unforgettable.
+Once upon a time in Black Entrepreneur History lived an African American woman who grew up on a farm, born in Freetown, Virginia named Edna Lewis who became an award winning author and entrepreneur for her cookbooks and how she made Southern cooking and taste unforgettable.

 On April 13, 1916, Eugene “Genie” Lewis, a 25 year old farmer, and Daisy B. Lewis, a 21 year old housewife, gave birth to their 3rd of what would be six children named Edna Lewis.
 She was born a second generation into the city of Freetown that was founded by her grandfather’s generation of black people who were formerly enslaved.
 Her grandfather’s name was Chester Lewis.